 For many, “work” is simply a place to go and spend one’s time in exchange for their livelihood (read: money to pay the rent).
 We go, we put in some effort, and we receive payment.
 And that is completely fine.
 But for others, including many here at the ReBuilding Center, I am certain that “work” carries a deeper value.

-And we’re certainly not alone.
-Recently, a worker-led organization in Portland, “Voz," partnered with local artist, Thea Gahr, to paint a mural on one of the Rebuilding Center’s street-facing walls.
+And we're certainly not alone.
+Recently, a worker-led organization in Portland, “VOZ," partnered with local artist Patricia Vázquezto paint a mural on one of the Rebuilding Center’s street-facing walls.
+Another local artist, Thea Gahr, created the artwork.
 Maybe you’ve seen, walking by our front donation area, a beautiful black and white mural of a man working and the words: “I work to feel that I belong.”

 A simple statement to some, perhaps but a brief moment standing before the mural is all you need to realize its artful message of belief, determination, and grit.